-The Board of Directors (the "Board") is accountable to the shareholders for the financial performance of the Bank and ensures clear and transparent communications between the bank and shareholders.
-The Board is also responsible for the preparation of financial statements which accurately disclose the Group's financial position, and for reviewing and approving for dissemination of its periodic financial statements and annual reports.
+The Board is accountable to the shareholders for the financial performance of the Bank and ensures clear and transparent communications between the Bank and shareholders.
+The Board is also responsible for the preparation of consolidated financial statements which accurately disclose the Group's (Esterad Bank and its subsidiaries) financial position, and for reviewing and approving the dissemination of its periodic financial statements and annual reports.

-The Board is responsible for the stewardship of the Bank's business and affairs on behalf of the shareholders with a view to enhancing long term shareholder value whilst considering the interests of other stakeholders and maintaining high standards of transparency and accountability.
+The Board is responsible for the stewardship of the Bank's business and affairs on behalf of the shareholders with a view to enhancing long-term shareholder value whilst considering the interests of other stakeholders and maintaining high standards of transparency and accountability.